Superman and the Mole Men: Plot

-Themes

-The sympathetic treatment of the strangers in the film, and the unreasoning fear on the part of the townspeople, has been compared by author Gary Grossman to the panicked public reaction to the peaceful alien Klaatu in the science fiction film The Day the Earth Stood Still, which was released the same year.
-Both have been considered retrospectively as the product of (and a reaction to) the Red Scare of the post-World War II era.
-Grossman also cites the later film The Mole People (1956).

 Production

 Superman and the Mole Men is the first theatrical feature film based on any DC Comics character.
 There had been a series of 17 animated Superman short subjects theatrically released by Paramount Pictures' Fleischer Studios.
-Two live-action, multiple chapter movie serials made by Columbia Pictures and featuring Kirk Alyn as Superman and Noel Neill as Lois Lane, had been shown in weekly installments in movie theaters.
-Two additional serials based on DC Comics's Batman were made by Columbia in 1943 and 1949, respectively.
+Two live-action, multiple-chapter serials produced by Columbia Pictures and featuring Kirk Alyn as Superman and Noel Neill as Lois Lane had been shown in weekly installments at cinemas.
+Two additional serials based on DC Comics' Batman were produced by Columbia Pictures in 1943 and 1949.

-The original screenplay was by "Richard Fielding", a pseudonym for Robert Maxwell and Whitney Ellsworth.
+The original screenplay was by credited to Richard Fielding, a pseudonym for Robert Maxwell and Whitney Ellsworth.

-Superman and the Mole Men was filmed in a little more than 12 days starting on July 10, 1951 at RKO-Pathé Studios.
-The feature runs just 58 minutes and originally served as a trial balloon release for the syndicated Adventures of Superman TV series, for which it became the only two-part episode, titled "The Unknown People".
-Some elements of the original film were trimmed when converted for television, including some portions of a lengthy chase scene and all references to "Mole Men".
-The original film score by Darrell Calker was also removed, replaced with production library music also used in the first season of the series.
+Superman and the Mole Men was filmed over the course of nearly two weeks, starting on July 10, 1951 at RKO-Pathé Studios.
+The film, only 58 minutes in length, was released as a trial in anticipation of the syndicated Adventures of Superman television series, for which it became the only two-part episode, titled "The Unknown People".
+Some elements of the original film were trimmed when converted for television, including some portions of a lengthy chase scene and all references to Mole Men.
+The original film score by Darrell Calker was also removed, replaced with production-library music also used in the first season of the series.

-The laser-like weapon of the Mole Men, which they retrieve from their subterranean home in order to defend themselves and rescue their injured comrade, was a prop made by adding metal shoulder braces to one end of an Electrolux vacuum cleaner body; for the ray's "gun barrel" a standard metal funnel was attached to the other.
+The laser-like weapon employed by the Mole Men was a prop fashioned by adding metal shoulder braces to one end of an Electrolux vacuum cleaner body.
+For the ray's gun barrel, a standard metal funnel was attached to the other.

-The image of actors Reeves and Coates on the theatrical release poster is a painting derived by reversing ("flopping") a publicity photograph image of the two actors, with Superman's "S shield" emblem then reversed in order for it to read correctly.

 Release

+Theatrical

-The film was released to theaters on November 6, 1951.
+The film was first released to theaters on November 6, 1951.

+Home media

-Superman and the Mole Men was first released on VHS by Warner Home Video on July 22, 1987, coinciding with the 50th anniversary celebrations of the Superman character that year.
+Superman and the Mole Men was first released on video by Warner Home Video on July 22, 1987, coinciding with the 50th-anniversary celebrations of the Superman character.

-Both the two-part TV episode and the full feature are on the 2005 first season DVD release for Adventures of Superman.
-During 2006, the film was released as a bonus feature on the DVD 4-Disc Special Edition of Superman: The Movie, then again as a bonus feature on a Blu-ray (presented in standard definition) box set in 2011.
+Both the two-part television episode and the full feature film are contained on the 2005 first-season DVD release of Adventures of Superman.
+In 2006, the film was released as a bonus feature on the four-disc special-edition DVD set for Superman: The Movie, and as a bonus feature on a Blu-ray (presented in standard definition) box set in 2011.